vipertooth/Notes/Pivot/Contents.md

 # Port Forwarding

-Plink.exe is Windows binary for ssh
+Plink.exe is Windows binary for ssh can be found at:
+`/usr/share/windows-resources/binaries/plink.exe`

 ### Remote Forwarding